-How could a psychologist help me with my gastrointestinal (GI) problem?
+How could a behavioral medicine specialist help me with my gastrointestinal (GI) problem?

 The conditions of anxiety and stress provide a simple example.
 Anxiety and stress are psychological concerns.
 We know that gastrointestinal (GI) problems can create anxiety and stress.
 We also know that anxiety and stress can make GI problems worse.
 It’s been shown that psychological treatment techniques can help ease GI distress or at least help a person cope with their GI symptoms.

 Researchers are learning more and more about the connection between different parts of our body’s nervous system.
 People are most familiar with the body’s central nervous system, which is made up of the brain and spinal cord.
 This network of nerves, neurons (nerve cells) and neurotransmitters (chemicals that help pass along nerve cell signals) extends from the brain to all the major organs of the body.

 There is also a lesser known part of our body’s nervous system located in our gut.
 It’s called the enteric nervous system.
 The enteric nervous system’s network of nerves, neurons and neurotransmitters extends along the entire digestive tract – from the esophagus, through the stomach and intestines, and down to the anus.

 Because the enteric nervous system relies on the same type of neurons and neurotransmitters that are found in the central nervous system, some medical experts call it our “second brain.”
 The “second brain” in our gut, in communication with the brain in our head, plays a key role in certain diseases in our bodies and in our overall mental health.